fossabot/Ravenode/README.md

 - `cd ravenode` (Go to project directory)
 - `npm i electron-packager`
 - `npm run package:m` (Only packages Ravenode, does not create the installer)
+- `npm i electron-installer-dmg`
 - `npm run installer:m` (MUST be run on a computer running Mac OS X)

 ---

 ### Troubleshooting

-Museeks is currently in development.
-This implies some things can break after an update (database schemes changes, config...).

-If you encounter freezes when starting the app, you can reset Museeks by following these steps:
+*__Warning:__ This will completely reset your music library.
+After following these steps you will have to re-add your music and re-create your playlists.*
+Occasionally we may change somehting in a new release, and that may cause Ravenode to freeze on startup.
+Follow these steps to fix Ravenode.

 - Go to the Museeks folder directory
-    - Windows: `%AppData%\museeks`
+    - Windows: `%AppData%\ravenode`
-    - OSX: `~/Library/Application Support/museeks`
+    - OSX: `~/Library/Application Support/ravenode`
-    - Linux: `~/.config/museeks/` or `$XDG_CONFIG_HOME/museeks`
+    - Linux: `~/.config/ravenode/` or `$XDG_CONFIG_HOME/ravenode`
 - Delete:
     - `IndexedDB` folder
     - `config.json` file
-- Restart Museeks
+- Restart Ravenode

-If you still get problems after that, please open an issue :)
+If Ravenode continues to freeze, please [open an issue](https://github.com/eligeorgios/ravenode/issues) describing your problem.

 ---